Variational Gibbs State Preparation on NISQ devices

 To measure the energy expectation value of the Ising model $\Tr{\cH\rho}$, we need to split the Ising Hamiltonian into its constituent Pauli strings, whose number scales linearly with the number of qubits as $2n$.
 However, we can group the $\sigma^x\sigma^x$ terms, as well as the $\sigma^z$ terms, and measure them simultaneously, reducing the number of measurement circuits to two.
 Each circuit was also measured with 1024 shots.
 The \texttt{M3} package~\cite{Nation2021} was also utilized to perform basic error mitigation.
+It operates by using a matrix-free preconditioned iterative-solution method to mitigate measurement error that does not form the full assignment matrix, or its inverse.
 A summary of the optimization scaling is shown in Table~\ref{tab:scaling_3}.

 From Fig.~\ref{fig:noisy_fidelity}, one can see that the fidelity is significantly high in the case of $n = 2, 3, 4$.
 However, in the case of $n = 5, 6$, the Gibbs state is only faithfully prepared for low $\beta$.
 This can be attributed to the level of noise present in the optimization procedure, with the transpiled circuits going well beyond the quantum volume of \texttt{ibm\_guadalupe}.
 There are also some points which obtain a fidelity worse for five qubits than six qubits, which could be due to the larger depth acquired by an odd number of qubits in the system ansatz, as highlighted in Table~\ref{tab:scaling_2}.